We are a trusted seller of Google, ensuring quality and reliability

 Get your booking confirmed instantly

 The visit covers exhibition areas such as the West Hall and East Hall.
-It is recommended to spend about 2 hours for a complete visit experience.
-You can enter the museum no later than 1 hour before closing time (subject to the museum's announcement on the day).
+It is recommended to spend about 2 hours for a complete experience.
+Entry is permitted no later than 1 hour before closing time (subject to the museum's announcement on the day).

 These tickets can't be rescheduled or cancelled.